refinedev/refine/documentation/docs/api-references/hooks/import-export/useExport.md

 ]
 ```

-We have `category` and `user` fields as possible relational data keys.
-Their data is out of responsibility of this export operation.
+We have the `category` and `user` fields as possible relational data keys.
+Their data is out of the responsibility of this export operation.
 We want to save their id's without any other related data.
 It may be required to export and backup those entities separately.

 We can save `category.id` as `categoryId` and `user.id` as `userId`.
 Thus using a mapping function that looks like this: